 Rinse and repeat what you did with Ibotta for Checkout51.
 Add your deals, shop at Dollar Tree, scan your receipt, and build up your cash.

-Here’s a nice freebie opportunity that caught my eye:
+Here’s a nice near-freebie opportunity that caught my eye:

 Pay $1, submit for $1 Checkout51 credit

 Once you hit $20 on your Checkout51 account, you can request a check and cash out.

 5. Scan any receipt you want with Fetch Rewards.

 I definitely recommend downloading the Fetch Rewards app.
 Just scan any receipt you want (from Dollar Tree or elsewhere) with Fetch Rewards and you’ll get at least 25 points every time.